danielsineus/academic/content/publication/lowes/index.en.md

 providers (investors and debtors) are better off investing in Lowes compared to other competitors except Home Depot.
 The return on equity 2409% in 2021 increased compared to the ROE in 2019.
-The EBITDA margin is better than all its competitors and the sector and its earnings before Interest and depreciations 22 times its debt, which is above the debts to EBITDA of the sector (Exhibit 3).
+The EBITDA margin is better than all its competitors and the sector and its earnings before Interest and depreciations 22 times its debt, which is above the debts to EBITDA of the sector.
 ![figure6](figure6.jpg)

 ### 6 - Financial Projections